Where to Go, What to Know, How to Get There

 Keep checking your CalCentral account for important tasks and milestones!
 Get started over the summer.
 Especially for the newest Golden Bears, the tasks and messages in CalCentral will help you complete important deadlines before you show up to campus.

 Connect with fellow students and hear about campus news.
 Check out Berkeley Life Instagram, which shares about what it’s like to be an undergrad and highlights resources to help you.
 Students can join their official Facebook groups as well (for 2021 admits, connect with UC Berkeley Class of 2025 or UC Berkeley Transfer Class of 2023).
 Also try exploring the New Students tag here on Berkeley Life.

 Check your bmail (Berkeley email) regularly.
 There’s no getting around it.
 The quickest updates from the university will arrive in your inbox first.
 Curious about previous updates or think you missed a message?
 You can check:

-- Fall 2021 FAQs (updated by Student Affairs and a source for general semester plans, including info about vaccine policy and proposals)
+- Success Toolkit, (updated by Student Affairs and a source for general semester plans, including info about vaccine policy and proposals)

 - Berkeley Life Roundup archives (monthly “news you can use” for students)

 - Our collection of important campus messages with updates on “return to campus” policies and announcements

 - Community health and pandemic updates

 These resources are updated as public health conditions change and announcements are made, so be sure to visit the sites for the most up-to-date information.